top of page

 • More than 50% (we recommend 60%) of the RV’s use must be in interstate commerce for business purposes.

-This option is typically used by businesses that move passengers or cargo across state lines and are able to clearly demonstrate that usage.
+This option is typically used by businesses that move passengers or cargo across state lines and can clearly demonstrate that usage.

 If you’re considering a high-value RV purchase, it’s critical to consult a California tax specialist before the sale takes place.
 A small investment in professional guidance can save you a substantial amount and give you peace of mind that your transaction complies with California law.